 The Saint Dominic Fellowship

-The Saint Dominic Fellowship program seeks to form the next generation of Catholic intellectuals and cultural leaders.
-Named for the patron of the Dominican Order, Saint Dominic Fellowships are open by application to all current and prospective students and renewable for up to four years of fulltime enrollment at Providence College.
+The Saint Dominic Fellowship program supports the formation of the next generation of Catholic intellectuals and cultural leaders.
+Named for the patron of the Dominican Order, Saint Dominic Fellowships are open by application during the spring application period.
+See below for more detailed application guidelines.

 The Saint Dominic Fellowship includes three pillars that provide preparation for the support and renewal of our communities, on campus and throughout the world:

 Saint Dominic Fellows develop the qualities needed for the next generation of Catholic leaders.
 Fellows receive mentoring support and development opportunities as they take a leadership role on campus informed by our Catholic and Dominican mission.
-Student leadership could include, for example, positions in campus ministry, leadership of a student club, and work as a resident assistant.
-(Incoming or new students who are not yet in a leadership role on campus can provide evidence of past leadership and/or serious interest in leadership.)
+Examples of student leadership include positions in campus ministry, leadership of a student club, or work as a resident assistant.

 In return for their commitment to the pillars of the Fellowship program, St. Dominic Fellows receive:

-Special Program opportunities, including invitations to special events, engagement and leadership opportunities, and unique curricular and co-curricular experiences
+Special Program opportunities, including invitations to unique events, engagement and leadership opportunities, and curricular and co-curricular experiences.

-Substantially subsidized or free participation in our Duc in Altum experiences.
-Fellows are required to participate in one of these 1-2 week experiences per academic year and encouraged to participate in two per academic year
+Subsidized participation in our Duc in Altum experiences.
+Fellows are required to participate in one of these 1-2 week experiences per academic year and encouraged to participate in two per academic year.

-A $2,500 fund per academic year that can be used for books, fees, tuition, research, academic travel, or other education-related expenses
+A $2,500 academic support fund that can be used for books, research, academic travel, or other education-related expenses.